jethornton/flexgui/docs_flex/source/hal.rst

 	, Optional
-	Int, samples, The number of samples to use default is 10 String, precision, Number of decimal digits for HAL_FLOAT type String, integer_digits, Number of left pad zeros for HAL_S32 or HAL_U32
+	Int, samples, The number of samples to use default is 10 String, precision, Number of decimal digits for HAL_FLOAT type

 ..
 WARNING:: HAL Average Label is a Work In Progress and may change or not work.